I Projected Learning Goals and Objectives:

-a basic understanding of Rudolf Steiner’s description of the threefold nature of social life as it applies to education
+- Examine Rudolf Steiner’s description of the threefold nature of social life as it 1) corresponds to the threefold human being and 2) applies to education.

 This course looks at the way Waldorf education creates healthy social life by addressing the threefold nature of the human being (threefold social organism).
-It then gets down to the particulars of the life of teaching by investigating research methods, professional expectations, form and flexibility in the classroom, the work with the larger school community, and the inner life of the teacher.
+It then gets down to the particulars of the life of teaching by investigating research methods, both in and outside the classroom.
 We will draw upon ideas and experiences of all participants in the program.

 The threefold nature of social life and Waldorf education (lecture)

 Research methods and guidelines (group conversations)

 Writing up and sharing the research questions that students will pursue during the coming school year. (independent work)